Skip to the content

 7.5 Final exams the semester of graduation

 When students take final exams in their final semester of law school, they must notify faculty grading the exams that they will graduate at the end of that semester.
-Students do so by writing “graduating this semester” on all final exams as well as papers or other projects submitted for grading.
+Students do so by typing “graduating this semester” on all final exams as well as papers or other projects submitted for grading.
 This notification is very important.
 It tells the faculty to review the exam as soon as possible, so that the law school can submit proof of completion of credits and requirements to the boards of bar admissions in a timely manner.
 This notice is required, regardless of whether the student graduates in May, August or December.